flimflam-austin/hugo-cms-test/content/quick_reads/20210330-otd-cherry-trees/index.md

       * 1909: First Lady Taft introduced her plan to develop & improve Potomac Park.

-      * Scidmore heard of the plans & reached out, explaining the cherry trees _“would be a great showing … a rosy tunnel of interlaced branches.”_
+      * Scidmore heard of the plans & reached out, explaining the cherry trees_“would be a great showing … a rosy tunnel of interlaced branches.”_

       * First Lady Taft immediately agreed.
 Two notable Japanese men working in D.C. – a celebrated chemist and the consul general – heard of her proposal & helped arrange a donation from Tokyo.
     _key: 05c8348486d2
   - order: 3
+    useCheckmark: false
     body: >-
       ## The First Trees Planted